Beilu Pharmaceutical

-Beilu Pharmaceutical (alternatively as Beilu Pharmaceuticals; short for Beijing Beilu Pharmaceutical Co., Ltd.), simply known as Beilu, is a Chinese pharmaceutical company founded in 1992.
+Beilu Pharmaceutical, also known as Beilu Pharma, simply referred to as Beilu, is a Chinese pharmaceutical company founded in 1992.
 It went public on the Shenzhen Stock Exchange in 2009 and underwritten by UBS.
 Prior to that, it was listed on the NEEQ.
-The company mainly produces gadopentetate dimeglumine injections, and Iohexol injections.
+In 2024, the revenue of the firm reached more than 983 million yuan.
+It is one of the key players in the global contrast media market.

-Beilu Pharma is headquartered in Beijing, and was financed by Infotech in 2008.
+Headquartered in Beijing, Beilu Pharma was financed by Infotech.
 It had reached required standards to float shares on the Shenzhen second board market in May 2009.
-In October, Beilu officially landed on the ChiNext under the ticker symbol "SHE: 300016".
+In October, the company officially landed on the ChiNext under the stock code "300016".
+The company also has an equity stake in Shihe Gene.
+In 2022, it set up a wholly-owned subsidiary in Hong Kong.

+Products

+Beilu Pharma mainly produces gadobutrol injections, gadopentetate dimeglumine injections, and Iohexol injections.
+Jiuwei Zhenxin Granules and Jinlianhua Granules are the company's representative products.

+History

+Beilu Pharma was set up in 1992.
+In 2008, it secured more than 66.6 million yuan in funding from investors.
+In 2009, in its GEM Board IPO, the company raised more than 300 million yuan.

-In 2014, Beilu Pharma invested 30 million yuan in Geneseeq Technology.
-In May 2016, it established an industry buyout fund worth 610 million yuan.
-In June, the company increased its investment in Geneseeq.
-Its net profit surpassed 118 million yuan in 2017.
-In 2020, Beilu raised $70.42 million.
+In May 2016, Beilu Pharma established an industry buyout fund worth 610 million yuan.
+In 2017, its net profit amounted to more than 118 million yuan.
+In 2020, the company raised $70.42 million.